ld4lt/linguistic-annotation/survey/required-features.md

 NIF 2.1 defines `nif:AnnotationUnit` which can use used to distinguish annotations comming from different NLP tools on same strings (same offsets).

+### Concurrent annotation

+It should be possible to provide alternative, and distinct annotations of the same phenomenon with different provenance, e.g., for combining entity linking services or for comparing the output of different parsers.

+In addition to provenance, this requires to identify the "annotation space" (LAF terminology).

 ### Sequence of annotation units

 An annotation vocabulary should allow to encode the sequence of annotation units of the same kind (words, sentences, ...), either by enumeration or by explicit properties.